 In 1970, Cunhal reiterated the Stalinist two-stage theory.
 He wrote that “at each stage of the revolution the proletariat must have a corresponding system of alliances with different classes and layers of the population...
 The proletariat’s allies for the socialist revolution are not the same as for the national democratic revolution.”

 This was a wholesale repudiation of Marxism and the critical lessons of the twentieth century, including, above all, the Russian Revolution.
 It was also a forewarning of the role the PCP would play in the revolution that erupted a few years later.

 The early 1970s witnessed a huge international crisis of the capitalist system.
 US President Richard Nixon withdrew the dollar from the gold standard and ended the Bretton Woods agreement that had underpinned the world economy since 1944, helping precipitate a severe recession.

-Although the Salazar regime had done everything in its power to keep Portugal backward and isolated, the country could not be insulated from the world economy.
+Although the Salazar regime had done everything in its power to keep Portugal backwards and isolated, the country could not be insulated from the world economy.
 During the 1960s, foreign investment in Portugal trebled, mainly from the United States.
 By 1973, 150 companies dominated the entire economy headed by a few very wealthy Portuguese families.